-Conditional branch instructions use formats that resemble register-to-register, register and indexed storage, and short form instructions.
+Conditional branch instructions use formats that resemble RR, RX, and SF instructions.
 However, the interpretation of the fields differs from the standard, as does the actual operation.
 In all conditional branch instructions, the first operand identification is interpreted as a mask that is ANDed with the condition code.
 If the result of this test indicates that the branch is to be taken, then the second operand address is the location to which the processor must go to obtain the next instruction.

 In the RR instructions, the second operand register contains the branch address.
 In the RX instructions, the branch address is obtained by one of the standard methods for obtaining second operand addresses.
-In the SF instructions, the immediate field is interpreted as a halfword displacement, either forward or backward, from the current location counter.
-The branch address is obtained by adding or subtracting this quantity from the current location counter.
+In the SF instructions, the immediate field is interpreted as a halfword displacement, either forward or backward, from the current LOC.
+The branch address is obtained by adding or subtracting this quantity from the current LOC.